Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 If you want to see the TL;DR of all the changes since 0.11.20, you can have a look at the [changelog](https://github.com/Keats/tera/blob/master/CHANGELOG.md#100-2019-12-07).

-In most cases, the upgrade to v1 should be painless: unless you are using the error-chain part of Tera errors it might even work without any changes.
+In most cases, the upgrade to v1 should be painless: unless you are using the error-chain part of Tera errors, it might even work without any changes.

 Before going further, a huge thank you to everyone that [contributed](https://github.com/Keats/tera/graphs/contributors).

-Let's look at some of main changes in a bit more details now.
+Let's look at some of the main changes in a bit more detail now.

 ## Error handling
 Error handling is a [hot topic](https://blog.yoshuawuyts.com/error-handling-survey/) in Rust and has been for quite some time.
 At the time of 0.11, [error-chain](https://github.com/rust-lang-nursery/error-chain) was the recommended approach but pretty much as soon as I ported all of my code to use it, [failure](https://github.com/rust-lang-nursery/failure/) became the go-to crate.
-Since then, some of `failure` features made their way into the standard `Error` trait including the one I am using: the [`source`](https://doc.rust-lang.org/std/error/trait.Error.html#method.source) method.
+Since then, some of `failure`'s features made their way into the standard `Error` trait including the one I am using: the [`source`](https://doc.rust-lang.org/std/error/trait.Error.html#method.source) method.

 I have pretty much given up on any error handling crate for the time being and just use `std::Error` for everything, including in this new version of Tera.

 ## Traits for filter, tests and functions
 Previously, the type for each was a simple function.
-It has now been changed to a trait, allowing for each of them to have a context for example.
+It has now been changed to a trait, allowing for each of them to have a context, for example.
-Zola for example uses structs for some of the functions in order to hold the site data.
+Zola, for example, uses structs for some of the functions in order to hold the site data.
 The trait is automatically implemented for the previous function type so if you had defined your own they should continue to work, as soon as you change their arguments to be borrowed instead of owned.

 ## Whitespace management